 Many pathological contexts are characterized by an abnormally acidic pH.
-These include sites of inflammation in autoimmune conditions, the inflamed airway in respiratory diseases, areas of wound healing and the tumour microenvironment.
+These include sites of inflammation in autoimmune conditions, the inflamed airway in respiratory diseases and the tumour microenvironment.
 Far from being benign this low pH signals to local immune cells through a family of acid-sensing GPCRs that are enriched on their cell surface.
 A particular key member of this family is GPR65 which has been shown to be highly expressed on cells of both the adaptive and innate immune systems.

 In CD4+ T cells GPR65 signalling is thought to bias cell differentiation toward a pathogenic Th17 cell fate, resulting in elevated cytokine secretion and increased inflammation in autoimmune disease.
 This is consistent with the finding that common genetic variants in the GPR65 gene cause an increased risk of certain autoimmune diseases.
 Pathios is developing therapies that will suppress the signalling of GPR65 in Th17 cells thereby providing a benefit across a host of autoimmune conditions.